 California Farm Demonstration Network

-In May of 2017, the California Association of Resource Conservation Districts (CARCD), USDA Natural Resources Conservation Service (NRCS), California Farm Bureau Federation (CFBF), California Department of Food and Agriculture (CDFA), University of California, Davis (UCD), and University of California Agriculture and Natural Resources (UCANR) signed an MOU to form the California Farm Demonstration Network (CFDN).
+In May of 2017, the California Association of Resource Conservation Districts (CARCD), USDA Natural Resources Conservation Service (NRCS), California Farm Bureau Federation (CFBF), California Department of Food and Agriculture (CDFA), University of California, Davis (UCD), and University of California Agriculture and Natural Resources (UCANR) signed a Memorandum of Understanding (MOU) to form the California Farm Demonstration Network (CFDN).

 California’s farmers and ranchers have long shown themselves to be flexible, dynamic, and innovative in response to the numerous (and rapidly changing) challenges they face every day.
 Economic strain, geographic isolation, and the overwhelming demands on a farmer’s time may prevent them from finding, learning about, and adopting new practices to improve their operations and viability.